Xbox Game Capture Not Recording Audio: Quick Fixes That Work

 • Right-click the speaker icon > Open Sound settings.

-• Under “Input” and “Output,” select your main devices (not a virtual device).
+• Under “Input” and “Output,” select your main devices.

 Adjust Game Bar Settings